A parallel algorithm for the constrained shortest path problem on lattice graphs: Related problems in the literature

 The method of aggressive edge elimination \cite{muhandiramge_boland} can be parallelized to solve the Lagrange dual problems.
 In the case of road and railroad networks a substantial speedup can be achieved by using a preprocessing of the network data and applying a generalized versions of Dijkstra's algorithm \cite{kohler_mohring_schilling}.

 The parallel algorithm that is most similar in nature to the one discussed in this paper is developed for wireless networks \cite{li_wan_wang_frieder}.
 There are two features of wireless networks that are not available to our model.
 The first feature is that the communication time between the vertices can be assumed to be constant.
 The other feature is that wireless networks have a processing element available to each vertex.
 Namely, routers are usually equipped with processors.
 Our algorithm is build for the situations where the number of processing cores is large but not at the same scale as the number of vertices.
 On the other hand our algorithm may not be effective for the wireless networks since the underlying graph structure does not imply that the vertices are of bounded degree.
+The increase of efficiency of wireless networks can be achieved by solving other related optimization problems.
+One such solution is based on constrained node placement \cite{satyajayant_majd_huang}.

 The execution time of the algorithm is influenced by the sizes of the sets of active vertices, active edges, and phantom edges.
-The cardinalitiles of these sets are order of magnitude smaller than the size of the graph.
+The sizes of these sets are order of magnitude smaller than the size of the graph.
 Although this cannot be proved at the moment, we will provide a justification on how existing conjectures and theorems from the percolation theory provide some estimates on the sizes of these sets.
 The set of active vertices is related to the limit shape in the model of first passage percolation introduced by Hammersley and Welsh \cite{hammersley_welsh}.
 The first passage percolation corresponds to the case $M=\infty$, i.e. the case when there are no constraints.
 If we assume that $A=\{0\}$, for each time $t$ we can define the ball of radius $t$ in the first passage percolation metric as: where $\tau(0,x)$ is the {\em first passage time}, i.e. the first time at which the vertex $x$ is reached.

 The active vertices at time $t$ are located near the boundary of the ball $B_t$.
 It is known that for large $t$ the set $\frac1tB_t$ will be approximately convex.
 More precisely, it is known \cite{cox_durrett} that there is a convex set $B$ such that